ncatlab/nlab-content/pages/3/6/0/3/23063/content.md

 For instance, one may not in general have a [[presheaf category]]-construction or [[free cocompletion]], and so Yoneda structures and lax-idempotent pseudomonads are not applicable in general.
 Without enough [[coequalisers]] in the base, [[distributors]] do not compose, and so proarrow equipments and fibrant double categories are not applicable.

 The most general settings are those of [[virtual equipments]] and augmented virtual equipments.
 Here it is possible to formalise presheaves (as in the work of Koudenburg), thus recovering Yoneda structures; as well as free cocompletions (though not yet in the literature), and so these approaches subsume the others.

-Technically, augmented virtual equipments generalise virtual equipments, but it is not clear that there are examples captured by the former that cannot be captured by the latter by making appropriate modifications.

 ## Related pages